Apiao-1/Kaggle_NFLBigDataBowl/readme.md

 - `Position` - the player's position (the specific role on the field that they typically play)

-- `HomeTeamAbbr` - home team abbreviation
+- `HomeTeamAbbr` - home team abbreviation 主队缩写

 - `VisitorTeamAbbr` - visitor team abbreviation

-- `Week` - week into the season
+- `Week` - week into the season 赛季的第几周

 - `Stadium` - stadium where the game is being played